Head of Data and Knowledge Engineering

 Expand and operate infrastructure to support high-throughput and complex data

-As Head of Data and Knowledge Engineering your focus is to expand and operate a next generation informatics infrastructure that enables efficient management of big data sets, big data analytics, computational modeling and knowledge management.
+As Head of Data and Knowledge Engineering your focus is to expand and operate a next generation informatics infrastructure that enables efficient management of big data sets, big data analytics and knowledge management.
 More specifically, you will expand and manage a cutting-edge data infrastructure consisting of data lake, data warehouse and institutional knowledge graph linking internal data with universal knowledge.
 A lot of your work will be related to our cutting edge, integrated informatics platform Lifelike.

 We have already come a long way but we need you to drive our next leap forward by applying your engineering perspective while working hands-on with architecture, design and implementation.
 Your primary tasks will be to:

 - Expand the Center’s data management capabilities to support high-throughput data generation, enabling efficient big data collection, processing and analysis, as well as exchange of data between institutes

 - Coordinate technical work activities between a small team involved in data architecture, data engineering, and computational method development with emphasis on graph data science

 - Ensure adequate data capacity planning and monitoring, database administration and backup

 - Manage a hybrid infrastructure consisting of multi-cloud and on-premise